micmejia/bible-dump/NKJV/1 Samuel/1 Sam 7.md

 He went from year to year on a circuit to Bethel, Gilgal, and Mizpah, and judged Israel in all those places.

 ###### 17
 But he always returned to Ramah, for his home _was_ there.
-There he judged Israel, and there he built an altar to the Lord. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: 1 Samuel 7:3 Images of Canaanite goddesses [^b]: 1 Samuel 7:4 Images of Canaanite goddesses [^c]: 1 Samuel 7:11 _struck them down_ [^d]: 1 Samuel 7:12 Lit. _Stone of Help_
+There he judged Israel, and there he built an altar to the Lord.